capta1nseal/kood-sisu-demo/README.md

 ## 1. Version control (branches and pull requests)

-In this clinic (workshop) we will address mainly branches and pull requests.
+In this clinic we will address mainly branches and pull requests.
 This is in order to make this as simple as possible.

 [To version control](./src/Info/README-FOR-VERSION-CONTROL.md)